miaomiao1205/xir_BDUMDR/README.md

 >**Hard Negative Samples Generation**

-First, use the following two scripts to generate summary and query in turn.
+First, please use the following two scripts to generate summary and query in turn.

 ```bash
 cd Src